percona/percona-postgresql-operator/source/backups.rst

 You can configure `Google Cloud Storage <https://cloud.google.com/storage>`_ as an object store for backups similarly to :ref:`S3 storage<backups.configure>`.

+In order to use Google Cloud Storage (GCS) for backups you need to provide some GCS-related information, such as a proper GCS bucket name.
+This information can be passed to ``pgBackRest`` via the following options in the ``backup.storages`` subsection of the ``deploy/cr.yaml`` configuration file:

 Set the following ``deploy/cr.yaml`` options in the ``backup.storages``
 subsection: